container-job-runner/container-job-runner.github.io/_posts/quick-start/local-jobs/2020-09-14-3-starting-jobs.md

 writing output file.
 exiting.
 ```
-Once you detach once from a job, cjr will no longer automatically sync the result, even if you reattach amd let the job complete.
-You can verify this by waiting until the job completes, and then running ls which will only show the output file from your previous job.
+Once you detach once from a job, cjr will no longer automatically sync the result, even if you reattach and let the job complete.
+You can verify this by waiting until the job completes, and then running ls (you will only see the output file from your previous job).
 Later in this tutorial we will see how to manually sync job results.

 **Remark:** Once a job exits, you will no longer be able to attach.